MOST BEAUTIFUL PLACES IN PERU TO VISIT

-- Making your way between regions depends, getting from Lima to Iquitos to see the Amazon requires a flight.
+- Making your way between regions depends.
+Getting from Lima to Iquitos to see the Amazon requires a flight.

-If you are making your way to Machu Picchu you will want to fly from Lima to Cuzco, then make your way to Ollantaytambo – the easiest way to do so is to take a collectivo taxi service and then from Ollantaytambo take the train to Aguas Calientes and then the bus goes daily up to Machu Picchu (round trip).
+- If you make your way to Machu Picchu, you will want to fly from Lima to Cuzco, then make your way to Ollantaytambo – the easiest way to do so is to take a collectivo taxi service and then from Ollantaytambo take the train to Aguas Calientes and then the bus goes daily up to Machu Picchu (round trip).

-Things to Pack for Peru
+Things to Pack

-- In Cuzco, I found myself wearing a sweater and scarf but wearing a summer dress in Agua Calientes for example.
+- In Cuzco, I found myself wearing a sweater and scarf but wearing a summer dress in Agua Calientes, for example.
 Of course, comfortable walking shoes and hiking shoes for Machu Picchu.

 Where to Stay in Peru

-Puno: This is the town you’ll stay in to access Lake Titicaca.
-I would recommend Casona Plaza Hotel Puno
+- Puno: This is the town you’ll stay in to access Lake Titicaca.
+I would recommend Casona Plaza Hotel Puno.

 Best Time to Visit Peru